bbatsov/batsov.com/_posts/2011-06-11-linux-desktop-experience-killing-linux-on-the-desktop.md

 supported so I was left without Internet.
 I asked my friend can I at least watch a few movies, while he brought me a patched version of the buggy GRUB.
-He told me - you need to compile MPlayer from sources with several optimization, you need windows video codecs, etc. At the time this excited me a lot - adventure, excitement.
-I learned A LOT by using Linux non-stop for so long time.
+He told me - you need to compile MPlayer from sources with several optimization, you need to install Windows video codecs, etc. At the time this excited me a lot - adventure, excitement.
+I learned A LOT by using Linux non-stop for such a long period.
 But at some point you stop learning exciting things and are just stuck with tedious things you have to keep doing over and over again.
 And as I already mentioned - I don't want my time wasted, I want to get the job done with minimum hassle.

 I've been hearing each and every year that "year 20xx" will be the year of the Linux desktop.
-It never came and it's my firm believe that it never will (unless something radically changes in the mindset of Linux desktop users).
+It never came and it's my firm belief that it never will (unless something radically changes in the mindset of Linux desktop users).
 Constantly plagued by hardware and software woes Linux is doomed to fail.
 Without major support from hardware and software